 What is Short-term Assistance

-Short-term Assistance is a payment you can get if your Child Disability Payment has been reduced or stopped and you’ve asked for that decision to be looked at again.
+Short-term Assistance is a payment you can get if your Child or Adult Disability Payment has been reduced or stopped and you’ve asked for that decision to be looked at again.

-You won’t have to pay the Short-term Assistance back, even if Social Security Scotland or the First-tier Tribunal (Social Security Chamber) decides not to change the decision to reduce or stop your Child Disability Payment.
+You won’t have to pay the Short-term Assistance back, even if Social Security Scotland or the First-tier Tribunal (Social Security Chamber) decides not to change the decision to reduce or stop your disability payment.

 Read more about asking for a re-determination or appeal.

 You can get Short-term Assistance if you were getting Child or Adult Disability Payment and:

 - your payment was stopped or reduced

 - you have asked for a re-determination or an appeal of the decision to stop or reduce your payment

 - you live in Scotland – although you might still be able to get Short-term Assistance if you've recently moved to England, Wales or Northern Ireland.

 You cannot get Short-term Assistance if your first application for Child or Adult Disability Payment was refused or you got a lower rate than you expected.